mocktomata/mocktomata/docs/mockto.md

 When you call it the first time, it will make the actual calls and record the behavior.
 When you call it again, it will load the record and replay the behavior.

-Here is an example of how to use it:
+Here is an example on how to use it:

 ```ts
 import axios from 'axios'